comapi/comapi-sdk-js/docs/queryingEvents.md

 # Querying events

 Conversations messages and their relative statuses are generated from an immutable event store.
 To build up a conversation, we play through the events and that is projected into an ordered list of messages.
-These events are available to the client either from the websocket or from a call to `sdk.services.appMessaging.getConversationEvents()`.
+These events are available to the client either from the web-socket or from a call to `sdk.services.appMessaging.getConversationEvents()`.

-The `live` websocket events are deliered to the app in realtime and need to be applied to the local conversation essage store.
+The `live` web-socket events are delivered to the app in realtime and need to be applied to the local conversation message store.
 If the client has any gaps, they can query a range of events using `getConversationEvents()`.
-The event payload is the same whether it is received from the websocket of from this api method.
+The event payload is the same whether it is received from the web-socket of from this api method.

 To query events, we can do the following ....